DO-IT Electronic Resources

 - How can students with disabilities get accommodations for taking PSAT, SAT, ACT, and Advanced Placement exams?

-Making a successful transition to employment is the focus of AccessCAREERS.
+AccessCAREERS focuses on making a successful transition to employment.
 It provides programs and resources for students, K-12 teachers, postsecondary educators, parents, mentors, and employers.
 The AccessCAREERS searchable knowledge base includes questions and answers, case studies, and promising practices related to career success for people with disabilities.

 The Faculty Room